john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### Select Data by Row and Column

 The `loc` function is my preferred tool for row and column-wise slicing of dataframes.
 The format for using `loc` is `df.loc[row_indexer, column_indexer]`.
-Below is a simple example for combining row and column slicing.
+Below we slice the `DataFrame` by row and by column to select just the data we want:

     In [6]: df.loc[3:8,['FIRST_NAME','AGE','EYE_COLOR']]
     Out[6]: